Do a 3-Day DIY Juice Cleanse. Really.

 It’s almost the end of February, which means you either A. are powering through your new year’s resolutions, B. have given up on them already, or C. have forgotten about them completely.
 If you haven’t had much success, but want to keep trying, I’ve got some suggestions for you to kick those resolutions back into high gear.

 If your resolution was to manage your time better (this was mine), then you could create a massive sticky note on your computer desktop that says MANAGE YOUR TIME.
 I never was good at subtlety.
 It serves as a friendly reminder to get my shit together when I’m looking at that girl I sat next to in PoliSci’s cousin’s wedding photos on Facebook.
 All 247 of them.

 If your resolution was to save money, you could stop buying stupid shit.
-You could consider getting a fixed rate bond (high-interest savings account).
-You could track your finances using a fancy phone app, which would also help you to manage your international bank account.
-Or you could just post photos all over your room of the cool places you want to travel to.
+You could track your finances.
+Or you could just post photos in your room of the cool places you want to travel to.
 That usually helps keep me in line.

 If your resolution was to eat healthier, you could start slowly replacing unhealthy foods with healthy ones.
 Start ordering omelettes instead of bagels.
 But that’s very difficult.
 (Who can resist a bagel!?)
 Your palate is used to all these delicious carb- and sugar-filled foods.
 How can you cut those cravings, and fast?